 Nearly every psychiatric or psychological disorder in the DSM-5 is associated with an increased risk for the development of a substance use disorder.

-The DSM-5 list several different categories of depressive disorders where chronic sadness or decreased mood is the main feature of the disorder.
+The DSM-5 list several different categories of depressive disorders in which chronic sadness or decreased mood is the main feature of the disorder.

 Most people who are diagnosed with depression are actually diagnosed with major depressive disorder (MDD).
-This disorder is different from normal everyday fluctuations in mood and everyday sadness that individuals experience.
+This disorder is different from the usual everyday fluctuations in mood and everyday sadness that individuals experience.

 MDD is a diagnosable syndrome that requires specific conditions to be met.
 These conditions must be present for a minimum of a two-week period.

 Depressive disorders are associated with high rates of substance abuse.
-Over 20 percent of individuals diagnosed with MDD also have a comorbid diagnosis of a substance use disorder.
+More than 20 percent of individuals diagnosed with MDD also have a comorbid diagnosis of a substance use disorder.

 The most common substance of abuse in people with MDD is alcohol, although other substances are certainly abused.
 Some estimates suggest that 40 percent or more of individuals diagnosed with MDD have some type of co-occurring substance abuse issue.